 - Personal Business Sales.
 Sales executives focused on small business potential customers, who are responsible for prospecting and meeting customer requirements.
 They carry out consultative work to offer products, services and packaged solutions focused on customers in this segment. - Online Sales.
-Through efforts generated on the Internet, demand is generated and customers from the residential and micro and small businesses customers are acquired.
-Additionally, through Axtel's webpage, clients can purchase services. - Door to Door.
-Sales agents search are dedicated to finding potential clients in residential areas and areas with micro and small businesses.
-They do prospecting and sale activities. - Telemarketing.
-The Company has two distinct telemarketing techniques.
-On one hand, a team of sales agents seeks potential clients by calling customers listed on a database created by the Company.
-This same team also respond to calls from potential clients which have received advertising through promotional campaigns.
-On the other hand, executives from the Service Center for Enterprise customers offer products and services to customers with basic needs through targeted phone calls. - Points of Sale.
-Sales agents that are strategically located at sales points where potential customers go shopping. - MAPs (Service and Payment Modules).
-Sales through its service offices, which are strategically located in cities where the Company provides its services. - Indirect Channels (Sales Distributors).
+Some services can be directly purchased through our online platform. - Sales Points.
+The sales agents are strategically located at sales points where potential customers go shopping. - MAPs (Service and Payment Modules).
+Axtel seeks sales through its service offices, which are strategically located in cities where the Company provides its services. - Indirect Channels (Sales Distributors).
 Certain companies are authorized to engage in activities on behalf of Axtel.
 These companies focus on sectors in which they have a certain influence.
-For the Enterprise segment, Axtel works with companies specializing in IT services that integrate products with a global solution; this method allows Axtel to approach new Enterprise customers.
+For the Enterprise segment, we work with companies specializing in IT services that integrate our products with a global solution that is provided to the customer; this method allows us to approach new enterprise customers.

-Axtel's sales efficiency is measured in comparison to the cost of acquisition of subscribers.
-During the past three years, there has been a reconfiguration of the channels, where the Online Sales channel has increased in importance in line with the tendencies observed in the customers' behavior, who use digital mechanisms to investigate and evaluate offers.
+The efficiency of sales is measured in relation to the cost of subscriber acquisition.
+During the past three years, there has been a reconfiguration of the sales channels, where online sales has increased in importance in line with the tendencies observed in our consumers' behavior, who use digital means to investigate and evaluate offers.
+For this purpose, a platform was implemented during 2017 that allows integrating the activities of the sales executive with the actions of digital demand generation, which allows a greater effectiveness and optimization of the demand generation and sale efforts.